Simulation

 Warning

-This extension is built for each UI pack version.
-By consequence, a Front Panel project is done for a platform built with the same UI pack.
-When the UI pack mismatch, some errors may occur during the Front Panel project export step, during the platform build, and/or during the application runtime.
-The current pack version is 13.4.1.
+This extension is built for each UI Pack version.
+By consequence, a Front Panel project is done for a VEE Port built with the same UI Pack.
+When the UI Pack mismatch, some errors may occur during the Front Panel project export step, during the VEE Port build, and/or during the application runtime.
+The latest current pack version is 14.1.1.

 MicroUI Implementation